Every small business owner knows that new technology can be pricey.

 6. Encourage teleworking.

 To say that gas has come down in price lately is similar to saying that, since your broken leg feels better, you do not have to bother to set it up, nor is it a long-term solution to a fundamental problem.
+For example: Internet Blogging Can Help Make Money.
 One way to approach the problem is through teleworking.
 To ensure productivity and reduce the costs of managing external employees, look for a unified communications system that allows workers to answer incoming calls, hold conferences and collaborate, no matter where they are working.

 “The tools of conference and collaboration are no longer (only for) large companies,” says Kevin Johnson, marketing director of Mitel, a communications company in Ottawa, Canada.
 “Teleworking helps improve accessibility and saves employees time and money on travel.”